 - Remove from heat.
-Sift the matcha into the mixture and mix well.
+Sift and whisk or blend the matcha into the mixture.
 Add the cream.
 Chill in the refrigerator overnight.

-- The next day, add your chilled ice cream to your ice cream maker.
-Churn (stir setting) until it is the thickness of soft serve ice cream, 20-25 minutes.
+- The next day, add your chilled ice cream to the ice cream maker.
+Churn (stir setting) until it is the thickness of soft serve ice cream, 18-22 minutes.

-- Transfer to a container you can freeze, cover with parchment paper, and freeze at least 4 hours.
+- Transfer to a container you can freeze, cover with parchment paper (optional), and freeze at least 4 hours.